Summary Charts of English Tenses

 Meaning: The action happened in the past.

-Adverbs of time: yesterday; last week; last year; in 1996; in 2010; two hours ago.
+Time expressions: yesterday; last week; last year; in 1996; in 2010; two hours ago.

 Examples: His house was built a year ago.
 She was offered a good job last week.
 The telephone was invented by Alexander Bell.